moabdali/ExtremeHangman/README.md

 	- option to where if a word has duplicates, you have to reguess the same letter.
 So for Reddit, if you guess d, you only see "_ _ d" and have to guess d again to see "_ _ d d"
 	- point system can be set to where you have to pay out points each time you guess a letter, more common letters are worth more.
 That is, if you guess e, you may have to pay 10 points.
 If you guess z, only 1 point.
 If you're wrong, maybe double the point penalty
 	- level up system where guessing more and more words raises your level, which unlocks perks like "see word length" or "destroy an invalid letter" or even "regenerate a life".
 Achievements can exist for guessing letters correctly in a row, or guessing letters in alphabetical order.
 Stuff like that.

+v 0.2:
+	- now allows you to use multiple words at the same time
+	- fixed a bunch of logic errors having to do with displaying used letters
+	- fixed errors with formatting (such as trying to print lists instead of words)
+	- fixed errors regarding checks to see if you won

+v 0.3 - has a GUI now
+      - you can play by just pressing letters; no need to hit enter
+      - need to figure out why the game doesn't update the "remaining letters" immediately; otherwise working without issue
+	  - renamed to .pyw type in order to avoid dealing with a console window (as it's no longer needed)
+	  - added the PySimpleGUI.py file to the folder to avoid issues with having to download it